 GDB Watchpoint

-Stop when the value of the expression changes.
+Stop when value of an expression changes

 int main()